ASA logo

 Mental Health Education & Counselor Certification

-Structured training for East Asian communities and practitioners, including psychological literacy, cross-cultural support knowledge, and counselor certification pathways.
+Structured training for East Asian communities and practitioners, including mental health literacy, cross-cultural support knowledge, and counsellor certification pathways.

 • Mental health education